matthickey709/matthickey709.github.io/README.md

 ### Projects/Work

+* [IoT Guitar Pedal](https://galaxysounds.ca) _If you wish to see the source code for this project please reach out._ Capstone project for Computer Engineering.
+Created a multi-platform client app using Flutter that controls guitar pedal paramaters and effects.
+Backend created using AWS AppSync, DynamoDB, Cognito, and IoT Core.

 * [React Native Darts Scoreboard](https://github.com/matthickey709/darts-scoreboard-web).
 This scoreboard is the sequel to the original [Java version](https://github.com/matthickey709/DartsScoreboard), but written in React instead.
 It can currently score games of 501, 301, and Around the World, with more (Baseball, Cricket) game modes coming soon.

 * [uomi Android Application](https://github.com/hickeyjohnson/uomi_application) and [uomi REST API](https://github.com/hickeyjohnson/uomi_api).
 These projects were completed as part of my degree's junior design project alongside [Nathaniel Johnson](https://github.com/nathaniel19).
 It is an app where friends can track money owed either to each other, or as groups.
 The REST API was written with Flask, using Swagger as the documentation generator.